Azure/terraform-azurerm-avm-res-app-managedenvironment/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: Name for the resource.
+Description: The name of the Container Apps Managed Environment.

 Type: `string`

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The resource group where the resources will be deployed.
+Description: (Required) The name of the resource group in which the Container App Environment is to be created.
+Changing this forces a new resource to be created.

 Type: `string`